CASINO GAMES

 What Game to Choose

 Blackjack -- Blackjack and blackjack variations are the most desirable games in the casino to play while fulfilling wagering requirements for two reasons -- a low house advantage and an acceptable risk of busting (moderate standard deviation).
 If blackjack meets wagering requirements with the same playthrough as other games, then choose blackjack.
-With a ~0.5% house edge, a player could has a positive expected return for a 150x bonus playthrough with an unlimited bankroll.
+With a ~0.5% house edge, a player could has a positive expected return for a 150x post-wager bonus with an unlimited bankroll.
 However, bankroll is limited, so you must consider the risk of deviating from the expected return and busting.
-This risk varies with bet size and becomes quite significant with playthroughs of more than 50x bonus.
+This risk varies with bet size and becomes quite significant with larger playthroughs.
 More detailed information on selecting bet size and risk of busting is on the Blackjack page.

-Video Poker -- Video poker is the only common game in the casino that may have a lower house edge than blackjack (and variations).
+Video Poker -- Video poker is the only common game in the casino that often has a lower house edge than blackjack (and variations).
 With some video poker pay tables, the player has an advantage over the casino with optimal strategy.
-Nevertheless, I do not recommend video poker for fulfilling a wagering requirement when blackjack is available due to the high standard deviation of return.
-There is roughly a 1 in 40,000 of getting a natural royal flush.
+Nevertheless I do not recommend video poker for fulfilling a wagering requirement when blackjack is available due to the high standard deviation of return.
+There is roughly a 1 in 40,000 of getting a natural royal flush on a particular hand.
 A player can expect an average of a ~2% decrease in expected return in the other 39,999 hands where the royal flush is not drawn.
-In this way a players bankroll decreases until a high ranking hand is drawn.
+In this way a player's bankroll decreases until a high ranking hand is drawn.
 Using 50-100 hand power play with minimum x5 bet size ($2.5 on 50 play and $5 on 100 play) minimizes the variance and risk of busting.
-See the Video Poker page for strategy information.
+See the Video Poker page for strategy information or the Video Poker Strategy Calculator.

-Texas Hold'em Bonus -- Texas Hold'em Bonus is a variation of Texas Hold'em that is available with Cryptologic, Wagerworks, Gambling Federation, and Vuetec casinos.
-The game has a house edge per unit wagered that is as low as blackjack or video poker.
+Texas Hold'em Bonus -- Texas Hold'em Bonus is a variation of Texas Hold'em that is available with most of the larger softwares.
+The game has a house edge per wager that is as low as blackjack or video poker.
 However, house edge per initial bet (traditional definition of house edge) is much higher.
 The difference relates to the many raises and large average bet size or nearly 4x the ante bet.
 If you choose Hold'em Bonus, I recommend a small initial bet size.
 Game play can be slow due to the complex strategy decisions.
-See the Texas Hold'em Bonus page for strategy information and an optimal strategy calculator.
+See the Hold'em Bonus page for strategy information or the Hold'em Bonus Strategy Calculator.